 Linckia robot controller board

-The Linckia v5.0 Controller is 50mm x 50mm in size and has a lot of really packs a punch in terms of features and capability, both in hardware and software.
+The Linckia v5.0 Controller is 50mm x 50mm in size and it really packs a punch in terms of features and capability, both in hardware and software.
 With full access to the OpenWRT kernel, you can program in a variety of languages and access the on-board hardware.
 For novices there is an easy to use GUI accessible by connecting over wifi, you can drive the rover, view cameras and even create custom interfaces to the Linckia's onboard hardware I/O, all from your web browser.
 For more information please visit the Linkcia page (hyperlink to Linckia page)

 - Carambola2 wifi enabled processor, featuring a Qualcomm/Atheros AR9331 SoC @400MHz